NeilJustice/FileRevisor/README.md

 As you can see from the above two graphs, the implementation of Linux file deletions is quite a bit faster than the implementation of Windows file deletions, with modest time savings on Linux and massive time savings on Windows available by way of FileRevisor parallel folder deletion.

-CPU and storage hardware which generated the above performance numbers: 32-core 64-thread AMD Threadripper 2990WX with a 512 GB Samsung 970 PRO NVMe drive.
+The CPU and storage hardware which generated the above performance numbers is a 32-core 64-thread AMD Threadripper 2990WX with a 512 GB Samsung 970 PRO NVMe drive.

 ### FileRevisor Code Structure As It Appears In Visual Studio Code On Linux

-FileRevisor command line arguments are parsed using the excellent single-header library [docopt.cpp](https://github.com/docopt/docopt.cpp):
+Shown in this screenshot is function `FileRevisorArgsParser::ParseArgs` which uses the excellent single-header command line arguments parsing library [docopt.cpp](https://github.com/docopt/docopt.cpp) to parse FileRevisor's command line arguments:

 ![FileRevisor Code Structure As It Appears In Visual Studio Code On Linux](Screenshots/Linux/VisualStudioCode.png)